fixie360/2602coin/readme.md

 Flask 0.12.2
 requests 2.18.4

 This is a Docker implementation of a simple crypto coin.
+Using python and flask.

 To start docker environment: